Wondering whether or not Booking.com is a legitimate, safe, and reliable choice? We’ve got you covered.

 Is Booking.com Safe?

-Booking.com is one of the largest, most respected online travel agencies (or OTA’s) in the world and is absolutely a safe and reliable choice.
-Its parent company, Booking Holdings, also owns a number of other well-known sites, including Priceline.
+Booking.com is one of the largest, most respected online travel agencies (or OTA’s) in the world and is absolutely a safe choice.
+It has an A+ rating from the BBB and its parent company, Booking Holdings, also owns a number of other well-known sites, including Priceline.

 There are more than 1.5 million rooms booked every day through Booking.com, so you can rest assured that you’re not dealing with a shady, back-alley operation.
 The site actually has the highest daily traffic of any OTA out there.